 Use the Project Prioritization Matrix form to prioritize and choose the best projects to work on.
-The Project Prioritization Matrix evaluates potential projects against weighted criteria. desktop app calculates a total value for each project and plots it against an ease of completion number to determine which projects have the most value for the effort expended.
+The Project Prioritization Matrix evaluates potential projects against weighted criteria.
+Minitab Workspace calculates a total value for each project and plots it against an ease of completion number to determine which projects have the most value for the effort expended.

 Answers the questions:

 - What effects do proposed projects have on company metrics (for example, cash flow, cycle time, cost savings, inventory turns, capacity, environmental benefits, and customer satisfaction)?